SysKitTeam/docs-spdockit/how-to/compare-wizard/compare-sharepoint-farms.md

 1. The next couple of steps allow you to map farm properties and perform detailed comparisons.
 The wizard will guide you through the following mappings:

+    On the left-hand side is a list of available properties for the source farm, and on the right-hand side is a list of properties from the target farm.
+Use the drop down menu to define which farm properties should be paired.
+Once you have paired them, SPDocKit will remember the mappings and use them for each subsequent comparison process if you select these same two farms.

+    As a new feauture we enabled __1:N mappings__.
+This can be very useful when comparing test with production environment.
+For example: On a Source farm, you can map 1 or 2 WFE servers with 4 or even more WFE servers from a Target farm.

     * URLs, Host Headers, Addresses
     * Database Names
     * Business Data Connectivity Namespace